Consumer Digital Empowerment Index

 The survey did not address topics such as digital fraud or privacy related questions.

-The research was conducted from April to September 2022, by Euroconsumers.
+The research was conducted by Euroconsumers.

 21 experts